The number one website dedicated to collection of Tiny Tonka Toys

 TINY TONKA'S TOYS

 Tiny Tonka's were not limited to just production in the United States.
 They were produced in many foreign countries such as the United Kingdom, Canada, Australia, New Zealand, Argentina and Spain.
 This is what makes collecting them fun, discovering these foreign versions.
 However, I must warn the new collector that they are versions of the toys that were not produced by Tonka.
 These are generally out of the Eastern block European countries.
-I have been tracking some Bulgarian Tiny Tonka's that are considered fake and may put a page up on these at sometime.
 Please be sure to visit the blog as this will be updated with new information and photos.
-Plus, it's a great way to interact with other collectors and share info.
+Plus, it's a great way to interact with other collectors and share information.

-This site reflects my personal collection of Tiny Tonkas such as the draggin wagon and scorcher cars sold under the Tiny Tonka label.
 You will find this site a valuable visual reference for the collector of these toys or the new collector.
-If you're new to collecting these toys welcome to the world of Tonka collecting and to the fold.
+If you're new to collecting, welcome to the world of Tiny Tonka collecting and to the fold.
 I hope you use this site as a valuable reference to assist in your collection building.
-Check back often as toys are added to the collection and the site is updated with new information.
 You are welcome to send an email if you are in need of any information on a Tiny Tonka vehicle or just willing to share some information.
-Featured above are some of these desirable toys, many private label vehicles.
+Featured above are some of these desirable toys, including many private label vehicles.
 Please support the continuing efforts to update this site by visiting some of the sponsors at the bottom.
-What's not here is info on another brand of Tonka's called Tonka mites.
-Many folks confuse Tiny Tonkas and Tonka Mites but they are not the same.
-Tonka Mites are must smaller and are also no longer manufactured.
-I had a website dedicated to Tonka Mites but have taken it down and will roll that info into this site someday.

 THE HISTORY OF TINY TONKA'S

 In 1968 Tonka began producing a line of toys under the label of Tiny Tonkas, ranging in size from 5 inches to 11 inches.
 These little toys were made out of press steel just like their larger siblings.
-Over the next two decades Tonka would produced many of these toys made out of press steel and plastic in various colors, styles and multiple variations on the same design.
+Over the next two decades Tonka would produced many variations of these toys made out of press steel and plastic in various colors, styles and multiple iterations on the same design.
 In 1984 Tonka would sell off the Tiny Tonka brand to Hasbro ending the production of these little steel toys.
 In 1982 Tonka had begun the phase out of the snub nose toys replacing them with a more modern looking square plastic cab.
 Today these Tiny Tonka Toys have become collectible toys just like their larger Tonka siblings.
-View a PDF version of the original ad.
+We feature here mostly the snub nose designed toys.

 Latest stuff from our blog